-Both inputs & outputs in needs & provides may be designated as sideffects using this modifier.
-Sideffects work as usual while solving the graph but they do not interact with the operation's function; specifically:
+Both needs & provides may be designated as sideffects using this modifier.
+They work as usual while solving the graph (compilation) but they do not interact with the operation's function; specifically:

-- input sideffects are NOT fed into the function; - · output sideffects are NOT expected from the function.
+- input sideffects must exist in the inputs for an operation to kick-in; - input sideffects are NOT fed into the function; - output sideffects are NOT expected from the function; - output sideffects are stored in the solution.

 Their purpose is to describe operations that modify the internal state of some of their arguments ("side-effects").

-A typical use case is to signify columns required to produce new ones in pandas dataframes:
+A typical use-case is to signify columns required to produce new ones in pandas dataframes:

 '''

 from graphtik import operation, compose, sideffect

+'''

+'''

 # Function appending a new dataframe column from two pre-existing ones.

 def addcolumns(df):

 ... df['sum'] = df['a'] + df['b']

 '''